-They say that necessity is the mother of invention and needing to prevent back pain in the workplace has led to the modern invention of the standing desk.
+They say that necessity is the mother of invention.
+Needing to prevent back pain in the workplace has led to the modern invention of the standing desk.
 But is this the ultimate solution to an office worker’s back problems?
 Let’s look at a study involving desk jobs and then consider a natural way to relieve back pain.

-Back pain isn’t the only problem caused by sitting at a desk all day.
+Sitting at a desk all day does not only result in back pain.
 In fact, researchers have connected such a sedentary lifestyle with a higher rate of incidence and mortality in connection with heart disease, cancer, and type 2 diabetes.
 Many doctors recommend one hour of exercise for every 8 hours of physical inactivity (the average office workday)

 A Natural Way to Get Help for Back Pain